Water bottle Water bottle

 Fact

-PET is strong and lightweight—and unlike glass, will not shatter when dropped.
+PET plastic is strong and lightweight—and unlike glass, will not shatter when dropped.

 Myth